 A theft defense attorney can intervene early, communicate with investigators on your behalf, and protect you from making statements that could be used against you.

-How a New Jersey Theft Defense Attorney Can Help Early On With Your Case:
+How Attorney Aalsberg Can Help Early On With Your Case:

 • Prevent charges from being filed altogether